hausuresh/gcp-mle-cert/pending_question.md

 # Pending question

 ---
+You are building a linear regression model on BigQuery ML to predict a customer's likelihood of purchasing your company's products.
+Your model uses a city name variable as a key predictive component.
+In order to train and serve the model, your data must be organized in columns.
+You want to prepare your data using the least amount of coding while maintaining the predictable variables.
+What should you do?

+A. Create a new view with BigQuery that does not include a column with city information.

+B. Use Dataprep to transform the state column using a one-hot encoding method, and make each city a column with binary values.

+C. Use Cloud Data Fusion to assign each city to a region labeled as 1, 2.
+3, 4, or Sr and then use that number to represent the city in the model.

+D. Use TensorFlow to create a categorical variable with a vocabulary list Create the vocabulary file, and upload it as part of your model to BigQuery ML

+---
 During batch training of a neural network, you notice that there is an **_oscillation_** in the loss.
 How should you adjust your model to ensure that it converges?

 A. Increase the size of the training batch